Olga-Smolianinova/weather-page/README.md

 # weather-page
-Weather Forecast App on a Front-End library or Framework React.js.
+Weather Forecast App on a Framework React.js.